401(k): History

 Ted Benna was among the first to establish a 401(k) plan, creating it at his own employer, the Johnson Companies (today doing business as Johnson Kendall & Johnson).
-At the time, employees could contribute 25% of their salary, up to $30,000 per year, to their employer's 401(k) plan.
+Benna was trying to reduce the taxes due on an deferred-compensation bonus plan for bank executives, at a time when the top marginal income tax rate was 70%.
+Employees could contribute 25% of their salaries, up to $30,000 per year, to their employer's 401(k) plan.

 Taxation

-There are two main types corresponding to the same distinction in an Individual Retirement Account (IRA); variously referred to as traditional vs. Roth, or tax-deferred vs. tax exempt, or EET vs. TEE.
+There are two main types corresponding to the same distinction in an Individual Retirement Account (IRA); variously referred to as traditional vs. Roth, or tax deferred vs. tax exempt, or EET vs. TEE.

 Traditional

-Income taxes on pre-tax contributions and investment earnings in the form of interest and dividends are tax deferred.
-The ability to defer income taxes to a period where one's tax rates may be lower is a potential benefit of the 401(k) plan.
-The ability to defer income taxes has no benefit when the participant is subject to the same tax rates in retirement as when the original contributions were made or interest and dividends earned.
-Earnings from investments in a 401(k) account in the form of capital gains are not subject to capital gains taxes.
-This ability to avoid this second level of tax is a primary benefit of the 401(k) plan.
-Relative to investing outside of 401(k) plans, more income tax is paid but less taxes are paid overall with the 401(k) due to the ability to avoid taxes on capital gains.
+The tax-saving benefits from Traditional accounts (as measured by the difference in outcomes vs a normally taxed account) come from two factors.
+The first possible benefit (which might end up being a cost) is that at the time of withdrawal, which happens later, the tax rate might potentially differ.
+The hope is the retirement rate will be lower, for a benefit.
+Effective tax rates are used to incorporate the impact of contributions and draws on the saver's qualification for benefits from other income-tested programs.

-For pre-tax contributions, the employee does not pay federal income tax on the amount of current income he or she defers to a 401(k) account, but does still pay the total 7.65% payroll taxes (social security and medicare).
-For example, a worker who otherwise earns $50,000 in a particular year and defers $3,000 into a 401(k) account that year only reports $47,000 in income on that year's tax return.
-Currently, this would represent a near-term $660 saving in taxes for a single worker, assuming the worker remained in the 22% marginal tax bracket and there were no other adjustments (like deductions).
-The employee ultimately pays taxes on the money as he or she withdraws the funds, generally during retirement.
-The character of any gains (including tax-favored capital gains) is transformed into "ordinary income" at the time the money is withdrawn.
+Second, everyone always receives the same benefit as from a Roth account - permanently tax-free profits on after-tax savings.
+The conceptual understanding is that the contribution's tax reduction is the government investing its money alongside the saver's, for him to invest as he likes.
+They become co-owners of the account.
+The government's share of the account (funding plus the tax-free profits earned by it) at withdrawal fully funds the account's withdrawal tax calculated at the contribution's tax rate.
+So the contribution's tax reduction is never a benefit, and profits are never taxed.
+The withdrawal tax is conceptually an allocation of principal between owners, not a 'tax', and there is no benefit 'from deferral'.

+For pre-tax contributions, the employee still pays the total 7.65% payroll taxes (social security and medicare).
 If the employee made after-tax contributions to the 401(k) account, these amounts are commingled with the pre-tax funds and simply add to the 401(k) basis.
-When distributions are made the taxable portion of the distribution will be calculated as the ratio of the after-tax contributions to the total 401(k) basis.
+When distributions are made, the taxable portion of the distribution will be calculated as the ratio of the after-tax contributions to the total 401(k) basis.
 The remainder of the distribution is tax-free and not included in gross income for the year.